All Episodes

 Well, there is a way that it can happen.

-Anytime the tank is subjected to a severe amount of energy, for instance, if the aircraft is involved in a mid-air collision with another airplane or it crashes on the ground or even hits the water, What happens to the fuel in the tank is it's slammed against the walls, especially an empty tank like that, and the fuel is misted into the atmosphere.
+Anytime the tank is subjected to a severe amount of energy, for instance, if the aircraft is involved in a mid-air collision with another airplane or it crashes on the ground or even hits the water, what happens to the fuel in the tank is it's slammed against the walls, especially an empty tank like that, and the fuel is misted into the atmosphere.

 Misted fuel can explode.

-All you need is the spark, okay?
+All you need is the spark.

-And it can explode, even the safe fuel, at very low temperatures compared to a stable tank.
+And it can explode even the safe fuel at very low temperatures compared to a stable tank.

 But again, let us be clear.